CN0322/CN0322/README.md

 1. I play FlightGear(Flight simulator)
 2. Introvert with social anxiety
 3. Environmentalist
-4. I loves far left ideologies 🥶
+4. Far left ideologies are good in theory 🥶
 5. I love history & politics :D

 What I plan to contribute to FlightGear: